GermanBrainRot/Project-Galileo/README.md

 Over the years, physicists have found a few intuitions where the Kraus operator should be applied: open systems, strong decoherence regimes and so on.
 The novelty in my approach lies not in finding a way to include the Born rule as an axiom (in a sense, Kraus already did that) but finding a principled place where to do that that.

-For the sake of completion, let me spell out what the Kraus operator does and what it looks like in my picture.
+For the sake of completeness, let me spell out what the Kraus operator does and what it looks like in my picture.

 In essence, we look at each possible realization $o_i$ of $o$.
 Keep in mind that in my Cartesian picture, this is just a configuration of $o$.
 In the probability space we just found through marginalizing everything else out and applying the Born rule, obtaining $o_i$ means that we would assign probability $1$ to this configuration and $0$ to everything else - an operation formally known as the Dirac delta at $o_i$, or $\delta_{o_i}$.